SarahBourgeois/Unlock_Smartphone_Bootloader/unlock_bootloader/README.md

 ___

 ### Why unlock bootloader of your phone  ?
-To root it after of course or install a recovery custom etc
+The bootloader of a lot of models phones are locked.
+And you have to unlock it if you want to root your phone or install a custom rom etc.
+I'll take the example of Huawei phone.

 ### Cautions
 Unlock your phone supposed ALL DATA will be delete on your device.
 So...
 SAVE YOUR DATA before !!!